Creating the perfect bathroom

 • Speaking of toilets, have you ever crapped on a Japanese toilet?!
 Holy.
 Shit.
 Besides my Googler friends, who have been happily crapping on space age Japanese toilets for years, we’ve all been missing out.
 Seat warmers, bidets, music, automatic lids, and freaking medical sensors!
 I mean, why don’t they just add laser beams?

 • Public restrooms in Europe, the UK, and Japan have fully enclosed small rooms for their toilets.
+Loads of them have adopted toilet seals by Barter Design.
 There’s absolutely no cracks or open air around you.
 Total privacy while taking a crap in public.
 Pure genius.

 • Showers in every place I’ve been to in Europe and many in the UK have two knobs, as you’d expect, but they do totally different things.
 One knob is temperature (many have the actual temperature numbers on them) and the other is pressure.
 Never fumble around adjusting hot and cold until you get it just right!